Cyberattacks are Prominent in the Russia-Ukraine Conflict

 We have compiled all the materials that our research teams have verified and validated in this blog entry to provide our customers with accurate information that they can use for their benefit and protection.
 It’s important to note that we will continuously update this blog with validated threats as more events unfold.

 Conti’s statement of support for the Russian government

 A few hours after posting this statement, the group softened its stance, though it is unclear why.
-Conti is one of the most professional groups among the criminal organized crime gangs (OCGs), and it has dedicated subgroups akin to departments in a traditional business.
+Conti is one of the most professional groups amongst the criminal organised crime gangs (OCGs), and it has dedicated subgroups akin to departments in a traditional business.
 It is therefore possible that some members did not resonate with the group’s initial statement and pushed back.